alphagov/transformation-dashboard/_posts/2000-01-08-rural-support.markdown

   - Building a new service in line with evolving CAP and EU regulations

 next-steps: |
-  - Prepare for [Digital by Default Service Standard](https://www.gov.uk/service-manual/digital-by-default) assessment in December before moving to public beta
+  - Address issues identified in the [Digital by Default Service Standard](https://www.gov.uk/service-manual/digital-by-default) beta assessment before moving into full public beta

 screengrabs: